uchiha-suraj/airbnb-clone/README.md

 ## Technologies I've used:
     1. react => Entire front-end design of this app is made by Reactjs.

-    2. react-router => to move through te different pages of this app.
+    2. react-router => to move through the different pages of this app.

     3. material-UI => I've used Material-UI to style this application.